Mistadobalina

 "Mistadobalina" is a song by American hip hop musician Del tha Funky Homosapien.
 It was released as the second single from his 1991 debut album, I Wish My Brother George Was Here.
 The single peaked at number 6 on the Billboard Hot Rap Songs chart, as well as number 55 on the Hot R&B/Hip-Hop Songs chart.
 In 2011, Willy Staley of Complex placed it at number 19 on the "50 Greatest Bay Area Rap Songs" list.

-Production

-The song draws inspiration and includes a vocal sample from The Monkees' song "Zilch" provided by Peter Tork, which began by repeating the name "Mr. Bob Dobalina."
+Origin

+"The source of the lyrical name is from a weird track by The Monkees called 'Zilch'.
+Michael Nesmith, who died in 2021, revealed the origin of Mr. Bob Dobalina.
+'It was the name of a department store manager in San Antonio,' Nesmith said.
+'My wife Phyllis and I were shopping when the page came over the speaker and I was immediately struck by the internal rhythm of the phrase.'”

 In a 2012 Rolling Stone article, Del said, "I just kind of conceptualized who Mr. Dobalina would be."